MarcoMiki/WalletUpdates/README.md

 # WalletUpdates

-This python program will conect to your Binance wallet and send an email update on its recent performance to a specified recipient.
+This python program will connect to your Binance wallet and send an email update on its recent performance to a specified recipient.

 Things you will need to set up to make this work: